CUSTODY & SUPPORT FOR ADULT CHILDREN WITH DISABILITIES

 - Either the disability, or the cause of the disability was known to exist before the child turned 18.

 The person who has custody of the child will receive the support for the child.
-The reasoning behind the law is that the caretaker of the child will likely lose out on career opportunities due to the demands of caring for the child, transporting the child to rehabilitation and other services.
-Also, the costs for caring for an adult with disabilities is higher than the costs for caring for a typical child.
+The reasoning behind the law is that the caretaker of the child will likely lose out on career opportunities due to the demands of caring for the child, such as transporting the child to rehabilitation and other services.
+Also, the costs for caring for an adult with disabilities is often higher than the costs for caring for a typical child.

 A motion for support for an adult child with disabilities may be brought at any time, even after the child turns 18.
 If it is known at the time of the dissolution that the child is disabled and the disability will continue through adulthood, the support may be ordered for an indefinite period of time.
 If the child becomes self-supporting, the obligor may move the court for a modification or termination of the support order.